ultraq/thymeleaf-layout-dialect/Docs/Introduction.md

 Motivation
 ----------

-After coming off a project that used JSFs (my least favourite view technology) and having a long hard look at my project website written in JSPs, I thought it was high time for a site redesign and to try out a new view technology that didn't make me want me to ╯°□°）╯︵ ┻━┻
+After coming off a project that used JSFs and having a long hard look at my personal website written in JSPs, I thought it was high time for a site redesign that used a view technology that didn't make me want me to ╯°□°）╯︵ ┻━┻

 I came across an article on this new thing called [Thymeleaf](http://www.thymeleaf.org/) and how it's a fully-fledged JSP replacement.
 I gave it a look, and in seconds